 Students are taught to understand that the world is a much larger community in which they live and they have to tolerance and respect other cultures and languages.
 The school weighs in heavily on being internationally minded through the celebrations and activities.
 Students will learn about different traditions by experience which is the key to developing an understanding to connect with those outside their world.

 Have you ever wondered what is your child’s learning journey at Preschool?
-Following the Full Day Programme, your child will be exposed to a wide range of learning opportunities through our exciting and unique Preschoolers Club.
+Following the Full Day Programme, your child will be exposed to a wide range of learning opportunities through our exciting and unique enrichment programmes and Preschoolers Club.